oracle/rewrite-recipes/rewrite-weblogic/README.md

 > [!WARNING]
 > Make sure you are using an approved WebLogic Server 15.1.1 BETA installation before deploying the migrated app

-##### Upgrading applications to WebLogic Server 15.1.1 beta, Jakarta EE 9.1 and Java 21
+##### Upgrading applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1 and Java 21

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \